DKIM stands for DomainKeys Identified Mail and is a method for associating a domain name to an email message (Wikipedia)

 If your webpage is for instance http://www.example.com so your domain is “example.com“

 How to add TXT records to your domain is up to your domain host.
 Please ask your provider for help.
-Some hosts don’t allow adding of name records at all.
+Some hosts don’t allow the addition of name records at all.

 Here’s a list of popular providers and how to get to their DNS settings: